myasumoto16/myasumoto16-DS-Comp-3125-03-Final-Project/README.md

 - Robust predictions of non-heart disease instances.
 - For the '1.0' class, the precision (0.40) and recall (0.21) were lower, suggesting room for improvement in identifying instances of heart disease.

-#### 1.3 KNeighborsClassifier
+#### 1.3 DecisionTreeClassifier
-It achieved an accuracy of approximately **77%**.
+It achieved an accuracy of approximately **86%**.
-- High precision (0.94) and lower recall (0.79) for the '0.0' class.
+- High precision (0.93) and high recall (0.92) for the '0.0' class.
-- For the '1.0' class, the precision (0.22) was lower, but recall (0.55) was higher compared to XGBClassifier, resulting in a different trade-off between false positives and false negatives.
+- For the '1.0' class, the precision (0.27) and recall (0.29) were lower compared to XGBClassifier.

 ### 2. Model Suitability

 The choice of the most suitable model depends on the specific requirements and constraints of the problem at hand.
 In the context of predicting heart disease:

 - **XGBClassifier (XGBoost)** appears to be the most accurate among the models considered.
 It excels in correctly predicting instances without heart disease but may benefit from further tuning to improve sensitivity to heart disease cases.

-- **KNeighborsClassifier** provides a balanced approach with moderate accuracy.
-It may be considered if a more balanced trade-off between false positives and false negatives is desired.
+- **DecisionTreeClassifier** provides a balanced approach with moderate accuracy with 86%

 - **Logistic Regression** could be suitable if interpretability is a priority, given its simplicity and the interpretability of its coefficients.

 ### 3. Further Steps